 The SER mentions that the College's quality assurance policy is designed to increase the effectiveness of its core functions, including learning, teaching, research performance, training, and research management.
 According to the SER processes are integrated in normal planning processes.
 Progress over years of the new KPI system is not yet visible.
-The closing of the PDCA is not enough visible in the SER, during interviews and also mostly not in follow-up of recommendations of previous accreditation processes.
-Data are mostly at the level of satisfaction (Kirkpatrick 1), effectivenesss (Kirckpatrick 4) of actions is mostly not measured
+The closing of the PDCA is not enough visible in the SER, during interviews and also mostly not in follow-up of recommendations of previous accreditation processs.

-Questions about validity and reliability of instruments and procedures have to be discussed in the opinion of the expert team.
+Questions about validity and reliability of the instruments and the procedures have to be discussed in the opinion of the expert team.
 Quality of the quality system is not yet visible in the system.
 Effectiveness of actions is not yet enough measurable.

-Because of lack of data over time, the expert team cannot found evidence that on an aggregated level progress in quality has been made (effectiveness of actions), nor which domains are strong or weak and need extra input to have better outcomes in the future.
+Because of lack of data over time, the expert team cannot found evidence that on an aggregated level progress in quality has been made (effectiveness of actions), nor which domains are weak and need extra input to have better outcomes in the future.
 It is obvious that the College pays lot of attention to staff quality and infrastructure, but for teaching and research much has to be done to realize the strategical goals.
 Continuous monitoring will make statistical analysis possible and accessible in the future and ready for implementation of actions to perform better.
 Review of surveys content is highly recommended.
 Indicators for quality of the quality system have to be implemented in a systematic and structural way.
 Especially more involvement of staff and employers is needed.
-Satisfaction questionnaires are not enough to enhance quality.
+Satisfaction questionnaires (level 1 of Kirkpatrick) are not enough to enhance quality.
 Neither results of examinations are enough when the assessment system is not elaborated at the level that evidence is reached to master the competences of the programme.